v-gsrihitha/v-gsrihitha/GCPApigee/ApigeeReadme.md

 <a name="intro">

 ## Introduction
-The Google Apigee Codeless Connector for Microsoft Sentinel enables seamless integration of Google Apigee logs with Microsoft Sentinel without the need for custom code.
-Developed as part of the Codeless Connector Platform(CCP), this connector simplifies the process of collecting and ingesting Google Apigee audit logs from Google Cloud Platform into Sentinel.
+The Google ApigeeX Codeless Connector for Microsoft Sentinel enables seamless integration of Google ApigeeX logs with Microsoft Sentinel without the need for custom code.
+Developed as part of the Codeless Connector Platform(CCP), this connector simplifies the process of collecting and ingesting Google ApigeeX audit logs from Google Cloud Platform into Sentinel.

 <a name="step2">